 Tom Petty and Fleetwood Mac have a history, that's for sure.
 A lot of it is based on the fact that Stevie Nicks is a Tom Petty superfan.

-When Stevie Nicks decided to pursue a solo career, she decided to work with Jimmy Iovine, a music producer who worked on the Tom Petty and the Heartbreakers album "Damn the Torpedoes."
+When Stevie Nicks decided to pursue a solo career, she decided to work with Jimmy Iovine, a music producer who had worked on the Tom Petty and the Heartbreakers album "Damn the Torpedoes."
 Nicks has gone on record saying that the Heartbreakers were the only band she would want to join (but wait, Stevie, what about Fleetwood Mac--?).

 Petty, who considered Fleetwood Mac corporate rock at the time (he later admitted he was wrong and they were good artists), had one message for Nicks: "No girls allowed" in the Heartbreakers.